srihareendra/HR-Analytics/README.md

 2. Analyze data using OAC.

 ## Prerequisites
-1. Access to an OCI tenancy.
+- Access to an Oracle Cloud Infrastructure (OCI) account.
-2. Required permissions to provision an Autonomous Database and an Analytics Instance.
+- Necessary permissions to be able provision the stack in a compartment.

 ## Labs
 Lab 1 - Provision Resources